Search across multiple models

 Search Load (0.4ms) SELECT "searches".* FROM "searches" WHERE (reverse_index like '%slash%')

-=> #<ActiveRecord::Relation [#<Search reverse_index: "Saul HudsonSlash", searchable_id: 2, searchable_type: "Artist", label: "Saul Hudson", updated_at: "2016-04-19 14:00:21.146916">, #<Search reverse_index: "Slash", searchable_id: 1, searchable_type: "Album", label: "Slash", updated_at: "2016-04-19 14:00:21.151739">]>
+=> #<ActiveRecord::Relation [#<Search reverse_index: "Saul HudsonSlash", searchable_id: 2, searchable_type: "Artist", label: "Saul Hudson", updated_at: "2016-04-19 14:00:21.146916">, #<Search reverse_index: "Slash", searchable_id: 1, searchable_type: "Album", label: "Slash", updated_at: "2016-04-19 14:00:21.151739">]>Some notes about this solution:

 - The view does not have an id column, default ordering will not work